-One FEMA-designated floodplain associated with the Laurel Creek Canal (Fayette County, Tennessee, Flood Insurance Rate Map [FIRM] Panels 47047C0185C, 47047C0195C and 47047C0180C, all with an effective date of November 5, 2008), is located on the Project Site (FEMA 2017).
-The floodplain is designated as Zone A, areas with a 1 percent annual chance of a flood event and no base flood elevations or flood depths have been determined, and is located in the extreme western portion of the Project Site, as shown in Figure 3-7.
+One Federal Emergency Management Agency (FEMA)-designated floodplain associated with the Laurel Creek Canal (Fayette County, Tennessee, Flood Insurance Rate Map [FIRM] Panels 47047C0185C, 47047C0195C and 47047C0180C, all with an effective date of November 5, 2008), is located on the Project Site (FEMA 2017).
+The floodplain is designated as Zone A, which is an area with a 1 percent annual chance of a flooding where no base flood elevations or flood depths have been determined, and is located in the western portion of the Project Site, as shown in Figure 3-7.

-2 TVARAM categories from Mack (2001)
+TVARAM categories from Mack (2001)